pddisense/pdd-server/docs/prolific.md

 ## 4. Keep using Chrome and Google for a week

 The only thing we ask you is to use Chrome to perform Google searches on a daily basis.
+We simply ask you to **search for "flu" on Google at least once a day**, so that we are sure to receive some relevant data for each participant.
-You do not have to change your behaviour, the extension is simply running on the background.
+You otherwise do not have to change your behaviour, the extension is running in the background.

 For your payment to be performed in full, we require to receive at least **6 days of data (out of 7)**.

 After that period of time, you may freely remove the extension from your browser.